Manmadan Ambu: Plot

 Disappointed, Mannar, to save his dying friend Rajan, fabricates a story and tells Madhan that she is having a secret affair during her trip.
 In the process, he introduces himself as a manager of a security company to Ambu, Deepa, and Deepa's children, and becomes close to the group.
-While getting closer to Ambu, Mannar says to Madhan that Ambu is good, but the other guy is bad.
-Madhan does not want to hear that and eventually breaks up with Ambu.
-In the background, Madhan's mother Indira, who never liked Ambu, calls her brother to inform that Madhan has broken up with Ambu and that they should get his daughter Sunanda married to Madhan as agreed in the past.
+While getting closer to Ambu, Mannar says to Madhan that Ambu's intentions are good, but the man she was being seen with, is of poor character.
+Madhan does not like what he hears and eventually breaks up with Ambu.
+In the background, Madhan's mother Indira, who has never liked Ambu, calls her brother to inform that Madhan has broken up with Ambu and that they should get his daughter Sunanda married to Madhan as agreed previously.

-While recollecting his past as an Army officer to Ambu, Mannar reveals that he lost his wife Juliet three years ago in a car accident.
+While recollecting his past as an army officer to Ambu, Mannar reveals that he lost his wife Juliet three years ago in a car accident.
 Ambu realizes to her horror that the accident was caused by her during the argument with Madhan.
-Both of them decide to confront each other with the truth, but Ambu misunderstands Kunju Kurup as Madhan's detective, slaps him and tells that she loves Mannar.
-Meanwhile, Rajan undergoes an operation immediately after the chemotherapy to keep him alive.
+Both of them decide to confront each other with the truth, but Ambu misidentifies Kunju Kurup as Madhan's detective, slaps him, and tells him that she loves Mannar.
+Meanwhile, Rajan undergoes an operation immediately after the chemotherapy, in an attempt to keep him alive.
 To make things worse, Madhan announces that he will visit them in person at Venice.
 Ultimately, Mannar and Deepa (who now knows that Mannar is Madhan's actual spy) stage a plan with the help of Kurup and his wife Manju to deceive Madhan for the final break-up with Ambu.